osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

-Software industry statistics as a whole have failed to improve much since the first [NATO Software Engineering Conference](http://homepages.cs.ncl.ac.uk/brian.randell/NATO/nato1968.PDF) held in 1968, where **software engineering** and **scientific management** were introduced as means for resolving the *software crisis*.
-Unfortunately abandoned projects, cost and time overruns, and bloated, buggy software still dominate the landscape.
+Software industry statistics as a whole have failed to improve much since the first [NATO Software Engineering Conference](http://homepages.cs.ncl.ac.uk/brian.randell/NATO/nato1968.PDF) held in 1968, when **software engineering** and **scientific management** were introduced as means for resolving the *software crisis*.
+Unfortunately, abandoned projects, cost and time overruns, and bloated, buggy software still dominate the landscape.

-In spite of the efforts to mitigate this situation &mdash;like XP, Agile, software craftsmanship or DDD&mdash; the reality is that a usual software project stack involves an increasingly large number of programming languages, DSLs, frameworks, systems, tools, techniques and processes, so it is a fact that the **accidental complexity** in our day-to-day software projects is increasing to unbearable levels.
+In spite of efforts to mitigate this situation &mdash;like XP, Agile, software craftsmanship or DDD&mdash; the reality is that a typical software project stack involves an increasingly larger number of programming languages, DSLs, frameworks, systems, tools, techniques and processes, so it is a fact that the **accidental complexity** of our day-to-day software projects is increasing to unbearable levels.

-As we have conceived the software development, we see as natural that once a programmer has adquired enough knowledge about a problem domain and has conceived a mental model for this domain we must wait for days or weeks before seeing a running prototype, and maybe months before a production-quality piece of software be ready.
+With our current understanding of software development, we take it as given that once a programmer has acquired enough knowledge about a problem's domain and has conceived a mental model for this domain we must wait for days or weeks before seeing a running prototype, and maybe even months before a production-quality piece of software is ready.

-We argue that **this is an unacceptable consequence of our failed conception about the software development activity, but not an inherent characteristic to the nature of software development**.
+We argue that **this is an unacceptable consequence of our failed conception of software development activity, but not an inherent characteristic of the nature of software development**.

-Nowadays, the programming we have invented requires developers to jump continuously between very different thinking levels &mdash;like the conceptual, the source code or the runtime levels&mdash; trying to tracing back and forth between a domain concept and the code that represents it, or between a defect and the affected source code or application behaviour.
+Nowadays, the programming we have invented requires developers to jump continuously between very different thinking levels &mdash;like the conceptual, the source code or the runtime levels&mdash; trying to trace back and forth between a domain concept and the code that represents it, or between a defect and the affected source code or application behaviour.

-We claim that **programming should be reconsidered as a mainly modelling and simulation activity and programmers should be able to capture their applications in an executable domain model from which to obtain running prototypes efforlessly and immediately**.
+We claim that **programming should be reconsidered as a mainly modelling and simulation activity and programmers should be able to capture their applications in an executable domain model from which they can obtain running prototypes effortlessly and immediately**.

-In the other hand, we have constrained the developers range of experiences in a tiny subset of their intellectual capabilities: sitting at a desk, staring at a computer screen and typing in a keyboard like modern typists.
+On the other hand, we have constrained the developer's range of experiences to a tiny subset of their intellectual capabilities: sitting at a desk, staring at a computer screen and typing on a keyboard like modern typists.
 We think this is the wrong way to understand or think about a complex system.
-The right way is to model and explore it.
-So **we need a new kind of medium to create "dynamic models" in real time in the middle of a modelling conversation with other developers, designers and domain experts**.
+The right way is to model it and explore it.
+So **we need a new kind of medium to create "dynamic models" in real time in the middle of a modelling conversation with other developers or domain experts**.

-We invision **a new breed of dynamic and fully conceptual modeling environment** in order to enable programmers to work through every development stage: analysis, specification, design, implementation, deployment, evolution, etc. at the conceptual level, and explore their dynamic models.
-This environment will be **a kind of thinking and learning tool, more than a classical programming environment**.
+We envision **a new breed of dynamic and fully conceptual modelling environment** in order to enable programmers to work through every development stage: analysis, specification, design, implementation, deployment, evolution, etc. at the conceptual level, and explore their dynamic models as a thinking and learning tool.

 ### State of the art

-Software engineers are little concerned with the representation and processing of domain knowledge and too much concerned with the solution space considerations.
+Software engineers are too little concerned with the representation and processing of domain knowledge and too concerned with the solution space considerations.

-Until now, the focus has been on the least tractable representation of the software problem: the code.
+Until now, the focus has been on the least manageable representation of the software problem: the code.
 The code has several disadvantages as a tool for thinking:
   - It's extremely complex.
   - It's hard to reason about, forcing programmers to run the code in their heads.
   - It's hard to change, adapt or reuse.

 The promise of object-oriented programming, and of high-level programming languages themselves, has yet to be fulfilled.
-That promise is to make plain to computers and to other programmers the communication of the computational intentions of a programmer or a team of programmers.
+That promise is to clearly communicate to computers and to other programmers the computational intentions of a programmer or a team of programmers.

-The failure of programming languages to do this is the result of a variety of failures to take seriously the needs of people in programming, rather than the needs of the computer and the language/compiler/framework author.
-To some degree, this failure can be attributed to our failure to take seriously the needs of the programmer.
+The failure of programming languages to do this is the result of a variety of failures to take the needs of people seriously in programming, rather than the needs of the computer and the language/compiler/framework author.
+To some degree, this failure can be attributed to our failure to take the needs of the programmer seriously.

-Several initiatives have appeared in the last years trying to tackle the software complexity by focusing our attention on the knowledge of the domain, picking apart the most tricky, intricate problems with models, and shaping the software around those models.
+Several initiatives have appeared in recent years trying to tackle the software complexity by focusing our attention on domain knowledge, picking apart the most tricky, intricate problems with models, and shaping the software around those models.

 Perhaps the most prominent initiative in this direction is the **Domain-Driven Design** (DDD) approach proposed by Eric Evans in 2003.
-Since then the DDD principles have been slowly spreaded and adopted by an incipient community of practitioners.
-In spite of these efforts, most software projects continue both ignoring the relevance of the domain knowledge and doing a poor previous modelling work withouth getting much real benefits at the end.
+Since then the DDD principles have been slowly spread and adopted by an growing community of practitioners.
+In spite of these efforts, most software projects continue to both ignore the relevance of the domain knowledge and carry out poor previous modelling work without getting many real benefits in the end.

 In our opinion, DDD has laid out some useful ideas and practices.
-However, we could try to take the DDD phylosophy and values until their last consequences in a kind of **eXtreme DDD** mindset.
+However, we could try to apply the DDD philosophy and values no matter the consequences, in a kind of **eXtreme DDD** mindset.

-### Some hypothesis of work
+### Some hypotheses of work

 It is safe to say that we all share a feeling of unease as far as the general state of software is
 concerned: development is difficult, achieving correctness is difficult, levels of software reuse are low, feedback loops are too long, etc.

-In our vision we have pointed some of the possible causes of this apparent failure, and argued that we need to be bolder in interpreting the original vision of the object thinking philosophy.
+In our vision we have pointed out some of the possible causes of this apparent failure, and argued that we need to be bolder in interpreting the original vision of the object thinking philosophy.

 An argument can be made that the contemporary mainstream understanding of objects is but a pale shadow of the original idea.
-Further, it can be argued that the mainstream understanding of objects is, in practice, antithetical to the original intent (reference *Object Thinking* by David West here).
+Furthermore, it can be argued that the mainstream understanding of objects is, in practice, antithetical to the original intent (reference *Object Thinking* by David West here).

-We could identify the some working hypothesis to implement our vision.
+We could identify some working hypotheses to implement our vision.

 #### Programming as a representation of knowledge

 Programming is a representation of thought, so programmers should be able to focus their attention on the problem space rather than the solution space.

-Our current programming languages and tools appart us far from the domain concepts.
-Even using those languages relatively benign &mdash;like "pure" object-oriented programming languages&mdash; it is still required too much attention and dedicated effort to the implementation details.
+Our current programming languages and tools distance us from the domain concepts.
+Even using relatively benign languages &mdash;like "pure" object-oriented programming languages&mdash; too much attention and dedicated effort to the implementation details are still required.

 #### A medium for thinking and learning